jhauraw/jw-com-jekyll/resume/index.md

 ## Jhaura Wachsman
 ## Web Developer

-Experienced modern web developer mining the technical possibilities of the Internet to its full capacity, while pushing the limits in order to create excellent user expreiences and profitable bottom lines.
+Experienced modern web developer mining the technical possibilities of the Internet to its full capacity, while pushing the limits in order to create excellent user experiences and profitable bottom lines.

 Specialized in communication, team leading and excellence in work ethic.

-Currently seeking a full-time position on a team to mastermind excellent code at an awesome company aligned with modern web technologies.
+Currently seeking contract/project work to mastermind excellent code for an awesome company aligned with modern web technologies.
 Let's connect.

 **Contact**